lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 **Developing a Strategy**

 In the last example, we used C++ and created a program that was tailored to extract two surfaces: one of the skin and one of the bone.
-All the parameters for the surface extraction were hardcoded in the source.
+All the parameters for the surface extraction were hard-coded in the source.
 Since our frog has 15 different tissues; we seek a more general solution to this problem.
 We may have to experiment with a number of different parameters for a number of visualization and imaging filters.
 Our goal is to develop a general pipeline that will work not only our 15 tissues but on other medical datasets as well.
 We'll design the program to work with a set of user-specified parameters to control the elements of the pipeline.
 A reasonable description might look like:

 ``` tcl
 SLICE_ORDER hfsi